microsoft/vscode-dev-containers/script-library/docs/desktop-lite.md

     COPY library-scripts/desktop-lite-debian.sh /tmp/library-scripts/
     RUN apt-get update && bash /tmp/library-scripts/desktop-lite-debian.sh
     ENV DBUS_SESSION_BUS_ADDRESS="autolaunch:" DISPLAY=":1" LANG="en_US.UTF-8" LANGUAGE="en_US.UTF-8"
-    ENTRYPOINT ["/usr/local/share/desktop-init.sh"]
+    ENTRYPOINT ["/usr/local/etc/devcontainer-entrypoint.d/desktop-init.sh"]
     CMD ["sleep", "infinity"]
     ```

+    If you have also run the [common script](./common.md), scripts in this repository wire into a common entrypoint you can use instead.

+    ```Dockerfile
+    ENTRYPOINT ["/usr/local/bin/devcontainer-entrypoint"]
+    ```

-    The `ENTRYPOINT` script can be chained with another script by adding it to the array after `desktop-init.sh`.
+    In either case, the `ENTRYPOINT` script can be chained with another script by adding it to the end of the array.

-    If you need to select a different locale, be sure to add it to `/etc/locale.gen` and run `locale-gen`.
+    Finally, if you need to select a different locale, be sure to add it to `/etc/locale.gen` and run `locale-gen`.

 3. And the following to `.devcontainer/devcontainer.json` if you are referencing an image or Dockerfile: